What is Piping Slope and Why is it Required? Pipe Slope Calculation(PDF)

 • The piping slope separates the flow of liquid along with the gaseous phase.
 For example, in the flare header the liquid is separated and returned back to KO Drum and the gas phase flows through the stack.
 This separation helps in avoiding slug flow problems.

-Drainage Pipe Slope
+Drain Pipe Slope

-Based on International Plumbing Code, the drainage piping system should be laid with a uniform slope.
+Based on the International Plumbing Code, the drainage piping system should be laid with a uniform slope.
 The amount of drainage piping slope depends on the pipe diameter.
 The usual minimum slope for drainage piping is as follows:

 • For Pipe Size 2.5 inches and smaller: The minimum Slope requirement is 0.25 inches per foot